gabriel-lando/internet-monitoring/README.md

-# ARCHIVED - Internet Monitoring Docker Stack with Prometheus + Grafana
+# Internet Monitoring Docker Stack with Prometheus + Grafana

+> This repository is a fork from [maxandersen/internet-monitoring](https://github.com/maxandersen/internet-monitoring), tailored for use on a Raspberry Pi.
+It has only been tested on a Raspberry Pi 4 running Pi OS 64-bit beta.
+>
-> **ARCHIVED**: This repository has been archived.
-The contents have been merged into my [internet-pi](https://github.com/geerlingguy/internet-pi) repository.
+> This has also recently been merged into the internet-pi repository, so there could be a few little things that need tweaking.

 Stand-up a Docker [Prometheus](http://prometheus.io/) stack containing Prometheus, Grafana with [blackbox-exporter](https://github.com/prometheus/blackbox_exporter), and [speedtest-exporter](https://github.com/MiguelNdeCarvalho/speedtest-exporter) to collect and graph home Internet reliability and throughput.